ripsawridge/site/site/contents/_cma/2005/slesse.md

 A soaking wet party of four tromped down, saying nothing about their adventure, and soon we were getting wet too from dew-soaked alders hanging over the road.
-We reached a memorial plinth before a dramatic view of the north and east sides of Slesse Mountain.
+We reached a memorial plinth before a dramatic view of the north and east sides of Sleese Mountain.
 Theron directed us to cower and mewl for some video comedy he is putting together.
 Our inspiration was a strikingly miserable female actor in the 1982 movie Excalibur.
 You could learn a lot about the misery of the middle ages (or the fearful uncertainty of living in a land